777arc/textbook/content/doa.rst

  r = a.T @ tx  # dont get too caught up by the transpose a, the important thing is we're multiplying the array factor by the tx signal print(r.shape) # r is now going to be a 2D array, 1D is time and 1D is the spatial dimension

 At this point :code:`r` is a 2D array, size 3 x 10000 because we have three array elements and 10000 samples simulated.
 We can pull out each individual signal and plot the first 200 samples, below we'll plot the real part only, but there's also an imaginary part, like any baseband signal.
-One annoying part of Python is having to switch to matrix type for matrix math, then having to switch back to normal numpy arrays, we need to add the .squeeze() to get it back to a normal 1D numpy array.
+One annoying part of Python is having to switch to matrix type for matrix math, then having to switch back to normal NumPy arrays, we need to add the .squeeze() to get it back to a normal 1D NumPy array.

 .. code-block:: python